|My Favourite Planet > English > People > |

 Middle Ages.
 He bears an uncanny resemblance to early Gorgoneions, such as the masks from

-Tiryns and Thebes above.
-Whereas Gorgons are thought to have been intended to scare away
+Tiryns and Thebes (see part 2).
+Whereas Gorgons are thought to have been intended to scare

-trespassers, here gruesome imagery on the funfare attraction's marquee are designed to entice
+away trespassers, here gruesome imagery on the funfare attraction's marquee is designed to entice

 customers to enter.
 People actually pay money in the hope of being frightened out of their wits.